CGJennings/se3docs/docs/um-ui-intro.md

 # Overview of the user interface

-This section provides a high-level overview of the essential elements of the app's main window.
+This page provides a high-level overview of the essential elements of the app's main window.
 The window can be divided into four areas: the menu bar, the document tab strip, the document area, and the project pane.

 ![the main app window with the four basic areas labelled](images/window-tour.jpg)